New Zealand

 The tax credit results in a refund for the applicant and is based on actual early childhood education (ECE) fees incurred, subject to eligibility requirements.
 A New Zealand tax resident caregiver of one or more children enrolled with a licensed early childhood service for which ECE fees are incurred may be entitled.

-The amount of the credit for a quarter is equal to 25% of the licensed ECE fees payable for that quarter, up to a maximum of NZD 975, however, the amount of the credit will abate at the rate of 9.75 cents in the dollar when quarterly household income is greater than NZD 35,000.
-The abatement amount is $975 which eliminates the credit when quarterly household income is NZD 45,000 or more.
+For ECE fees incurred on or after 1 July 2025, the amount of the credit for a quarter is equal to 40% of the licensed ECE fees payable for that quarter, up to a maximum of NZD 1,560, however, the amount of the credit will abate at a rate of seven cents on the dollar when quarterly household income is greater than NZD 35,000.
+The abatement amount is NZD 1,560, which eliminates the credit when quarterly household income is NZD 57,286 or more.